EMPAT94/empat94.github.io/_gs/Chapter 2 - Class Selection.md

 ---

-I was feeling quite good about myself.
+I was feeling quite good about my choice.
 I looked around to see that others were still absorbed in their screens.
 I waited a minute, then another.
 After 5 minutes, I was quite sure something was amiss.
 I asked Betty about the Tutorial to while away time.
 According to her, there were 20 levels going down until the "Exit Portal" at the bottom.
 We were currently on level 0.
 You couldn't enter a higher level unless you were at that level or higher.
 She mentioned that the tutorial was tailored to get us to level 20, which was the baseline of adult humans in this (well, the "outer" simulated) world.
 She wouldn't go in-depth about the environment of any level and other details, so I figured it was more "explore-and-exploit" kind of thing the creators were going for.
 She wouldn't answer who the creators were, what or who the test was by, and for, or absolutely anything that had nothing to do with the Simulation itself.
 I tried several different variations but her lips were sealed tight.

-This back and forth went on for another 15 minutes I reckon, when people started coming to.
+This back and forth went on for another few minutes when people started coming to.
 I looked around to hear what they had chosen.
 Hopefully, not everyone had chosen the Mage Class.

 <br />